mkuthan/star-schema-benchmark/README.md

   $GCP_BUCKET/lineorder_flat/\*.parquet
 ```

-Check the export, for 180mln records it should be ~19GiB:
+Check the export, for 180mln records it should be ~19GiB, for 1.8bln records it should be ~220GiB:

 ```shell
 gcloud storage ls -l $GCP_BUCKET/lineorder_flat/